oneconvergence/dkube-examples-internal/R/classification/sonar/README.md

  3. Fill the fields in Run form and click *Submit* button.
 Toggle *Expand All* button to auto expand the form.
 See below for sample values to be given in the form, for advanced usage please refer to **Dkube User Guide**.
 	- Enter a unique name say *r-examples*
 	- **Container** section
-		- Framework - custom
+		- Framework - Tensorflow
-		- Image - docker.io/ocdr/dkube-datascience-rs-tf-cpu:v2.0
+		- Framework version - r-2.0.0
 		- Start-up script - `Rscript sonar/sonar.R`
 	- **Project** section - Please select the workspace *r-examples* created in **Step1**.
 	- **Dataset** section - Please select the dataset *r-examples* created in **Step2**.
 Mount point: /opt/dkube/input .